 eCommerce filters are used to facilitate the user’s experience and make product search much accurate and easier.

-Multiple filters are essential for any online shop with a large number of items.
+Multiple filters are essential for any online shop with many items.

 Just implementing product filters to your website may increase the conversion rate by 26%.
 Along with that, only a small percentage of companies offer good filtering options.
 Therefore, this is your chance to stand out from the competition and deliver the best user experience.